Need a fitness marketing strategy that really packs a punch?

 Beyond that, you’ll absolutely want to take advantage of Stories and Stories Highlights.

 One account that uses Stories extremely well is the Clean Health Institute.
 Outside of posting quality content on their feeds, they use Stories to show off highlights from their seminars, different workout techniques taking place in the gym, and host Q&A sessions with a few of their superstar coaches.

 You can see how they break down their content in their Stories Highlights section:

 Everyone loves a challenge, right?

-Fitness, by nature, is challenging, and by making an effort to stage community challenges for your members you’ll be able to better engage with them.
+Fitness, by nature, is challenging, and by making an effort in your fitness marketing to stage community challenges for your members you’ll be able to better engage with them.